department-of-veterans-affairs/developer-portal-backend/README.md

 Exceptions are captured in [Sentry](http://sentry.vfs.va.gov/vets-gov/).
 [SOCKS proxy access](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/orientation/request-access-to-tools.md) is required to see Sentry.
 - [developer-portal-backend-dev](http://sentry.vfs.va.gov/vets-gov/developer-portal-backend-dev/)
 - [developer-portal-backend-production](http://sentry.vfs.va.gov/vets-gov/developer-portal-backend-production/)

+Need to modify how Sentry is configured in the application?
+SOCKS proxy access is required to reach our Sentry instance from your local machine.
+To test out error reporting in a local environment you would need to configure the Sentry client to proxy through it.
+It's likely easier to deploy another route that consistently throws an exception.

 ### Deploying a one-off container
 Sometimes, a problem will show up where a deployed environment is the only place iterating toward a solution is possible.
 For example, there have been connectivity issues related to certificates that can only be tested from within the VAEC.
 Instead of continually merging PRs, it's easier to build a container locally, push it to ECR, and then create a new revision of the task definition that Fargate is running that points to your test container.